eyelovedata/ophthalmologywordembeddings/README.md

 - runholdout.py - Run the low vision prediction model on a holdout set

 ## PubMed Word Embeddings
-- Due to the size of the files for PubMed Word Embeddings, these can be downloaded here.
+- Due to the size of the files for PubMed Word Embeddings, these can be downloaded here: https://sywang.people.stanford.edu/sites/g/files/sbiybj17276/f/pubmedophthalmologywordembeddings.zip
-- In the zip file you will find a plain text file with one line per word embedding, as well as a convenient python Pickle file which, when opened, loads the word embeddings into a Python dictionary.
+- In the zip file you will find a plain text file with one line per word embedding, as well as a convenient Python pickle file which, when opened, loads the word embeddings into a Python dictionary where the words are the keys and the embedding vectors are the values.